SSOrphans/boss-thirdparty-service/Readme.md

 Once the file has been generated, export the path of this newly generated keystore, and the password you gave it into the environment and name it `VISA_KEYSTORE_FILE` and `VISA_KEYSTORE_PASSWORD`.

 Inside the same credentials page, copy the User ID and the password and export the values into the environment as `VISA_USER_ID` and `VISA_USER_PASSWORD` respectively.

+---

+In case you have lost your private key, in the credentials page you can generate a new key at the bottom of the page.
+Once you have downloaded your private key, your public key will be listed under that entry as Client Encryption Certificate.